wp-plugins/lightbox-plus/readme.txt

 4. It should now be completely set up and functional

 = Upgrade Issues =
-* 1.5.X upgrades are not always properly removing old styles and javascript files
+* 1.5.X upgrades are not always properly removing old styles, JavaScript  and image files
- * If you encounter this the best option is to delete teh existing plugin and reinstall from scratch.
+ * <em>Issue Fixed:</em> Well, mostly, as of version 1.5.2 the reset button will remove the old files <em>assuming</em> the permissions are set correctly.
+* 1.5.X upgrades are sometimes failing
+ * <em>Workaround:</em>Remove the plugin and install a new copy.
+Use the reset button afterwards to remove old setting and instantiate new ones.

 = Caveats =